 Employees who return from leave under this law will be restored to a same or equivalent job if they have worked for PLU for at least 12 months and have worked 1,250 hours in the 12 months immediately preceding the leave period.
-Employee who meet these eligibility requirements will also be eligible to have their healthcare benefits continued during the paid leave period.
-During periods of healthcare continuation, the employee must continue to pay his or her regular contribution towards all such benefits.
+Employees who meet these eligibility requirements and take Washington PFML with at least one day of overlap with leave taken under the federal FMLA will also be eligible to have their healthcare benefits continued during the paid leave period.
+During periods of healthcare continuation, the employee must continue to pay their regular contribution towards all such benefits.
 The university, at its discretion, may opt to pay the employee's contribution towards all such benefits during the period of Washington PFML, and recover such payments after the employee's return to work.
 Business travel accident insurance will not be provided during an approved leave.
 Retirement contributions will continue for any leave that is paid by PLU.